 Axial rigidity is not an issue with either construction method.
 Radial rigidity is established by the basic telescope components including rear/front cell, spider, etc.

 Another advantage of our solid wall tubes is impact resistance.
 Accidents can and will happen, particularly at 6:00 AM after a long night of imaging.
 Our tubes can withstand considerable impact without damaging the structural integrity of the tube.
 A thin wall composite tube is MUCH less forgiving and is easily damaged by impact.

 Don't take our word for it, ask us for a sample and we'll send one out to you.
 Ask the composite core tube guys for a sample of their tube as well and compare for yourself.

 Oh, did I mention the beautiful finish of our tubes?

-Urethane Clear-Coat Finish Our Premium tubes are clear-coated with two-part, automotive grade urethane.
-The clear-coat is baked at 140 degrees to full cure before it is polished to a mirror finish.
+Our Premium carbon fiber tubes are clear-coated with two-part, automotive grade urethane.
+The clear-coat is baked at 150 degrees to full cure before it is polished to a mirror finish.